Welcome your ENAS colleagues!

 And, there’s the prize!
 The winning institution will take home €1,500 cash prize, €1,000 worth of kit from our proud sponsors Kukri and of course your name on the ENAS Award roll of honour.

 Read a short testimonial below:

 For Trinity College Dublin Head of Sport and Recreation Michelle Tanner, winning the ENAS Award in 2012 was the start of new adventures and contact within and outside of the University as she mentions in her testimonial below:

 ‘The ENAS award for the Trinity Olympians Project in 2012 has raised the profile of Trinity Sport internally and externally.
 The Award was celebrated by the Provost, Vice President for Global relations, Chief Operating Officer and other key decision makers in the University.
 It literally opened doors to discussions about the importance and impact of sport within the University which yielded commitments to sports facility developments.
 The prize fund supported development and training for the sports team and created a great sense of achievement and pride in our work.
 It was without doubt a game changer in the development of Trinity Sport and I hope a source of inspiration to other ENAS members because if Trinity Sport could do it, so can you!’

 How to apply?

 Just take a few minutes, read the terms and conditions, fill out the online application form by clicking the button below (approx. duration 15min) and keep your fingers crossed.
 That’s it.

-The application deadline for the 2017 ENAS Award is 20 September 2017.
-The winner will be announced at the closing dinner at the 2017 ENAS Forum & Assembly in Trondheim.
+The application deadline for the 2018 ENAS Award will be announced closer to the time of the 2018 Forum and Assembly.
+The award winners are then announced at the closing dinner of the Forum in Nijmegen, the Netherlands.